 The process of application, assessment, offer, acceptance, and matriculation.

 The way in which certain curriculum elements, learning outcomes, teaching and learning activities and assessment, are interdependent.
 Implementation of a successfully aligned curriculum ensures that students are taught the material they need to know to complete the tasks set for (summative) assessment.
-The assessment strategy is designed to provide the teacher with the evidence they need to make an informed judgment about how well students have achieved the stated learning outcome.

 ANU College Dean